Tim Kennedy (politician): Early life and education

 Kennedy was raised in South Buffalo, one of five children of Martin F. and Mary Kennedy.
-His father worked as Buffalo's commissioner of assessment and taxation, and his mother is a retired nurse who teaches nursing at D'Youville College.
-He received his early education at St. Martin's Elementary School, and attended the St. Joseph's Collegiate Institute.
-He earned a bachelor's degree and a master's degree in occupational therapy from D'Youville College.
+His father worked as Buffalo's commissioner of assessment and taxation, and his mother is a retired nurse who taught nursing at D'Youville University.
+He received his early education at St. Martin's Elementary School, and attended St. Joseph's Collegiate Institute.
+He earned a bachelor's degree and a master's degree in occupational therapy from D'Youville University.

-Career
+Early career

+From 1999 to 2010, Kennedy worked as a licensed occupational therapist at Catholic Health.

 Erie County Legislature

-In late 2004, at the age of 28, Kennedy was appointed to the Erie County Legislature, representing the 2nd District, after Mark J. F. Schroeder was elected to the State Assembly.
+In late 2004, at the age of 28, Kennedy was appointed to the Erie County Legislature, representing the 2nd district, after Mark J. F. Schroeder was elected to the State Assembly.

 In 2005, Kennedy defeated Democratic primary opponent Paul Sullivan by a vote of 65% to 35%.
 He won 72% of the vote in the general election against his Republican opponent, Julieanne Mazurkiewicz.

 In 2007, Kennedy ran unopposed for a second full term to the Erie County Legislature.